jmwatson/PillarCheckoutOrderTotalKata/README.md

 # PillarCheckoutOrderTotalKata

-_\* I used PyCharm as my development environment so I can't guarantee the command line works_
+_\* I used PyCharm as my development environment so I can't guarantee the command line works._
 ####Setup

 ---